qupath/qupath-docs/docs/advanced/imagej.rst

 The selected object within QuPath defines the region that will be sent, and - so long as it isn't a rectangle - this becomes converted into a selected ROI in ImageJ (shown in yellow in both applications).
 All other QuPath objects within the region are converted into ROIs and added to the ImageJ overlay.

-The names of the ROIs are also set according to how they appear in QuPath, often based upon their `classification <../concepts/classifications>`.
+The names of the ROIs are also set according to how they appear in QuPath, often based upon their :doc:`classification <../concepts/classifications>`.
 In the above screenshot, the ImageJ command :menuselection:`Image --> Overlay --> To ROI Manager` was run to create the list that is shown, where each ROI's name can be seen.

 .. note::